bourleaumarc/Advanced-Programming/README.md

 Pillow - version 9.5.0
 Python - version 3.9

-# made by Julian Changanaqui and Marc Bourleau, students of MsC in Business Analytics, HEC Lausanne
+# made by Julian Changanaqui and Marc Bourleau, students of MSc in Business Analytics, HEC Lausanne